Samsung, Nokia join Apple in cheap smartphones push

 | SEOUL/HELSINKI

-SEOUL/HELSINKI The world's two largest cellphone vendors, Nokia NOK1V.HE and Samsung Electronics (005930.KS), unveiled new cheaper smartphone models on Wednesday hoping to defend their stronghold from Apple (AAPL.O).
+SEOUL/HELSINKI The world's two largest cellphone vendors, Nokia and Samsung Electronics, unveiled new cheaper smartphone models on Wednesday hoping to defend their stronghold from Apple.

 The U.S. firm -- which has conquered the high-end of the phone market -- is set to launch a lower-cost version of the iPhone 4 soon, sources told Reuters this week.